ToKraTheSecond/Implementation-of-MLIC-fusion/README.md

 # Implementation-of-MLIC-fusion paper
 Multiscale Shape and Detail Enhancement from Multi-light Image Collections; Fattal, Agrawal, Rusinkiewicz

-Paper covers fusion of color images set.
+Synthesis algorithm is designed to enhance shape and surface detail by combining shading information across all of the input MLIC images.
 Each is taken from same camera spot, but with different lightning directions.
-It is possible to affect output enhancement via two parameters - *alpha* nad *beta* -> perception of depth vs visible detail in the shadow regions

 ## Paper link
 * [princeton.edu](https://gfx.cs.princeton.edu/pubs/Fattal_2007_MSA/mlic.pdf)